 ★★★ LUMIERE LONDON Artichoke curate luminous installations and projections round the capital

 It seems they’re having trouble with the lights.
 Thirty-five past five and they’re not yet on.
 “Typical,” laughs a woman, surveying the huddle of hi-vis chaperones.
-Palm fronds wave in the wind, suits leave their work.
+Palm fronds wave in the wind, suits leave work.
 St James’s Square slowly fills with people.
 The huddle of technicians breaks up and in a short moment, candy coloured bulbs strung in rainbow belts between plane trees light up and everyone goes “Oooooh” and gets out their phone.

 The atmosphere around Piccadilly is almost festive.
 The area is closed to cars and the quiet only becomes apparent when running into queues of black cabs down side streets, their distinctive gritty thrum identifiable at distance.
 People stroll down the middle of the road, peeling off to watch Rhys Coren’s animation Love Motion (pictured above) projected in the Royal Academy’s courtyard, or wander round St James’s church which hosts Chris Plant’s Harmonic Portal, Tracey Emin’s Be Faithful to Your Dreams, and My Light Is Your Light by Alaa Minawi – a triptych of peace, hope and resilience, if you will.